The Distance Standard Deviation: Introduction

+as long as $\V(X), \V(Y) \neq 0$, and zero otherwise.
+We remark that the weighted $L^2$-norm in (\ref{eq:dcov}) was studied in the univariate setting by Feuerverger \citep{feuerverger1993}.

 The distance correlation coefficient, unlike the Pearson correlation coefficient, characterizes independence: $\mathcal{R}(X,Y)= 0$ if and only if $X$ and $Y$ are mutually independent.
-Moreover, $0 \leq \mathcal{R}(X,Y) \leq 1$; and for one-dimensional random variables $X,Y \in \R$, $\mathcal{R}(X,Y)=1$ if and only if $Y$ is a linear function of $X$.
-The empirical distance correlation possesses a remarkably simple expression (\cite{feuerverger1993}, \cite[Theorem 1]{szekely2007}), and efficient algorithms for computing it are now available \cite{Huo2015}.
+Moreover, $0 \leq \mathcal{R}(X,Y) \leq 1$ and, for one-dimensional random variables $X,Y \in \R$, we have $\mathcal{R}(X,Y)=1$ if and only if $Y$ is a linear function of $X$, almost surely.
+The empirical distance correlation possesses a remarkably simple expression \citep[Theorem 1]{szekely2007}, and efficient algorithms for computing it are now available \citep{Huo2015}.

-The objective of this paper is to study the distance standard deviation $\V(X)$.
-Since distance standard deviation terms appear in the denominator of the distance correlation coefficient (\ref{eq:dcor}) then properties of $\V(X)$ are crucial to understanding fully the nature of $\mathcal{R}(X,Y)$.
-Now that $\mathcal{R}(X,Y)$ has been shown to be superior in some instances to classical measures of correlation or dependence, there arises the issue of whether $\V(X)$ constitutes a measure of spread suitable for situations in which the classical standard deviation cannot be applied.
+We note that $\mathcal{R}(X,Y)$ is one of several coefficients characterizing independence that are applicable to hypothesis testing.
+Other concepts of dependence are, e.g., the Hilbert-Schmidt Independence Criterion (HSIC) \cite{gretton2008}, ball covariance \cite{pan2019} and mutual information \cite{Berret2019}.
+Each of these concepts satisfy numerous desirable properties, and the comparison of their properties and finite-sample performance is an active area of research \cite{ramdas2015decreasing,sejdinovic2013,simon2014comment}.